Mama Lyn's Rub #2

 Mama Lyn's Rub #11

 In a small bowl, stir together all the ingredients.
 Use immediately, or store in a tightly covered container for up to 2 months.
-Rub onto the meat; let stand 30 minutes at room temperature or refrigerate up to 2 hours before grilling.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.